fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 escape (lexeme lexbuf).[1]
 ```

+In these cases, if the user blindly replaces `.[` to `[` then we get code of the form above.

-As a result, special consideration is needed for this code for compatibility reasons.
+As a result, special consideration is needed for code of this form, compatibility reasons.

-* For adjacent expressions `someFunction (expr)[idx]` in non-high-precedence-application argument position, then if the type of `expr` supports indexing, the warning given will state that either a space must be inserted for application, or `.[` is required, or the argument should be parenthesized
+* For adjacent expressions `someFunction (expr)[idx]` in non-high-precedence-application argument position, a warning is given that either a space must be inserted for application, or `.[` is required.

+* No informational warning is given when `someFunction (expr).[idx]` is used in argument position

 # Examples